-We estimate that we will receive net proceeds from this offering of approximately \$31.1 million, at an assumed initial public offering price of \$13.00 per share, after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us.
-If the underwriters exercise their overallotment option in full, we estimate that we will receive additional net proceeds of approximately \$7.0 million.
+We will receive net proceeds from this offering of approximately \$33.6 million, after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us.
+If the underwriters exercise their over-allotment option in full, we estimate that we will receive additional net proceeds of approximately \$7.5 million.
 We will not receive any of the proceeds from the sale of shares of common stock offered by the selling stockholders.